RamneekSingh24/Spotify-Script/README.md

 # Spotify-Script
-Script to skip spotify ads
+Script to skip spotify ads using AHK.